Overview of Research Groups

 Adrian StreitParasitic Nematodes

-Group leader, Department of Integrative Evolutionary Biology
+Departmental Group Leader, Department of Integrative Evolutionary Biology

 We study various aspects of the biology of Strongyloides spp. nematodes.
 This genus consists of more than 50 species, which are small-intestinal parasites of vertebrates.
 Among them is the human pathogen S. stercoralis.
 According to recent WHO estimates more than 600 million people are infected with this parasite world wide. more